 The unique blend of simplicity and low cost of the Topper combined with it's exciting performance has proved to be a perfect mix for developing the talents of sailors, arming them with the necessary all-round skill sets to move successfully into any of the Olympic dinghy classes.

 The RYA, Irish Sailing Association and the Chinese Yachting Association all use the Topper as a 'Junior Pathway Class'enabling young athletes to develop their racing talents into Olympic Class sailing.
-As a result Topper sailors have gone on to win Olympic medals in the Laser, Laser Radial, Finn, Women’s 470, Nacra 17, Star and Paralympic medals in the 2.4m.
+As a result Topper sailors have gone on to win Olympic medals in the Laser, Laser Radial, Finn, Women’s 470, Men's 470, 49er, Nacra 17 and Star class plus Paralympic medals in the 2.4m.
 Some have gone on to Volvo Ocean Race and America’s Cup campaigns too.

 The pedigree is clear and is growing around the world as China has now invested heavily in the Topper Class, providing training and high-level coaching to over 200 youth sailors, as well as supporting them to compete at major international events.